 One of the common reasons for the Processing failed error when trying to sign into the Samsung Account is, believe it or not, incorrect time.
 If your device date and time are not properly set, you might have issues with many Android services, including your Samsung Account.

 So, before doing anything else, make sure to check the time and date settings.
 Ideally, you’ll want to set the automatic (internet-based) time, date, and time zone.

 Here’s how to tweak the Date and Time settings on your Samsung:

 - Toggle on the Automatic date and time option.

 4. Update firmware and Samsung apps

-Although this is system updates everything automatically, it won’t cost you to check for firmware and system apps updates from time to time.
+Although this system updates everything automatically, it won’t cost you to check for firmware and system app updates from time to time.
 There’s a possibility that some essential features won’t work unless your device is up to date and associated apps are on the latest or at least recent version.